mrspaiva/mrspaiva/README.md

-## Opa, como vai? 👋
+## Hey, what's up? 👋

-Olá, sou Natalia Paiva e sou desenvolvedora front-end web e mobile.

-### Linguagens e Ferramentas:
+I’m a frontend developer with 3 years of experience building web and mobile applications.
+My passion lies in creating efficient, scalable, and user-friendly interfaces using modern technologies.

+I thrive on learning and staying up-to-date with the latest trends in development, constantly seeking ways to improve both my skills and the projects I work on.

+Main Tools:
  * React Native
-* ReactJs
+ * React.js
-* Typescript
+ * TypeScript
-* NextJs
+ * Next.js
-* GraphQl
+ * GraphQL
  * Styled Components
  * Tailwind
  * Jest / React Testing Library

-No meu tempo livre gosto muito de ler 📚, assistir filmes 📺 e aprender sobre o universo de um bom café ☕.

-Também pode me encontrar em:
+Beyond coding, I enjoy diving into new ideas, always eager to explore and grow in different areas of knowledge.
+I'm driven by curiosity and the desire to craft great user experiences.

+You can also find me in:

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/natalia-paiva)](https://www.linkedin.com/in/natalia-paiva)